Chapter 3:

 “You’re here to help people who have things to lose!”

-“Think about others.
+“Think about others for once.
 We’re done here.”

 “They all have their untold stories, but some must harbor some bad pages as well”.
 Kitezh thought to herself.